PFP2E/mono-core/loop/sdk/readme.md

-# SDK
+# Package: `@pfp2e/sdk`

 > Shared utilities, types, and clients for the `/loop` backend services.

-This library is not a standalone service but a collection of shared code to ensure consistency and prevent duplication across the `indexer`, `records`, and `rewards` services.
+This library is a shared internal package that provides consistent, reusable code to all other backend services.

+### Core Exports
+-   **Database Client**: A singleton `bun:sqlite` client for interacting with the shared database.
+-   **Shared Types**: TypeScript interfaces (e.g., `Campaign`) that define the data contracts used across the backend.

 [↰ Back to `/loop`](../readme.md)